Matata5005/News-board-API/README.md

 ### News-board-API
-CRUD API that shows a list of news with functionality to upvote and comment Also shows details like creation date, amount of upvotes, title and author-name
+CRUD API that shows a list of news with functionality to upvote and comment.
+Also shows details like creation date, amount of upvotes, title and author-name

 ### Set up with Docker